-Not all your sibling shots need to be posed.
-Always have your camera within handy reach, and keep your eye out for sib photo opportunities.
-If you want to get sneaky, put baby in the good light, clear the area, and ask big sister to check on him.
+Not all your sibling pictures need to be posed.
+Always have your camera within reach, and keep your eye out for sib photo opportunities.
+If you want to get sneaky, put the baby in the good light, clear the area, and ask big sister to check on him.

-Or give her a little (toy) camera and ask her to snap her own 3 month baby photos!
+Alternatively, give her a little (toy) camera or your phone, and ask her to snap her own 3 month old baby images!

-Big love to Merissa for gifting us these beautiful photos to help us write this tutorial.
+Big love to Merissa for gifting us this beautiful baby photoshoot to help us write this tutorial.
 Go check her out on Insta!

 If you have any questions or would like to know more about our workshops and courses, just get in touch with us.
 We’d love to connect and assist you on your photography journey!